 Phase Two: a process oriented group that goes deeper into healing work (after completing Phase One)

-Before participating we would like to meet with you to answer any questions you may have and to determine fi this is the a good choice for you.
+Before participating we would like to meet with you to answer any questions you may have and to determine if this is the right choice for you.
 Call Chris at the Catholic Family Service Bureau, 902-894-3515.

 PUBLIC EDUCATION SESSIONS

-We provide public education sessions on a wide range of topics including: personal safety, date rape, relationship violence, healthy relationships, boundaries and sexual relationships and the meaning of consent.
+We provide public education sessions on a wide range of topics including: sexual assault, trauma informed practice, relationship violence, healthy relationships, boundaries and sexual relationships and the meaning of consent.
 Please call our main office number (902) 566-1864 for more information on this service.

 SUPPORT AND INFORMATION